-Criminal charges alleged Forest Pharmaceuticals was responsible for off-label marketing of Celexa to treat children and adolescents, along with publicizing the positive results of a study on the drug in adolescents while failing to report negative results from a similar study.
+The U.S. Attorney’s Office in Massachusetts launched an investigation into Forest over illegally marketing Celexa in 2003.
+It filed criminal charges accusing the company of off-label marketing of Celexa to treat children and adolescents.
+The DOJ also accused Forest of publicizing positive results from a study on the drug in adolescents while failing to report negative results from a similar study.

 Federal prosecutors accused Forest of paying doctors and other medical professionals to prescribe Celexa.
 According to the civil complaint, from 1998 to 2005 sales representatives gave doctors “cash payments disguised as grants or consulting fees, expensive meals and lavish entertainment, and other valuable goods and services.”